Kitware/vivia/README.md

 of applications designed to allow a user to intereact with surveillance video from a variety of surveillance video sources (Full Motion Video, Wide Area Motion Imagery etc.)
 The ViViA applications provide User Interfaces for reviewing the results of automated analysis of such videos.
-These results might include the tracks of moving persons or vehicles or the results analyzing the behavior of such tracks.
+These results might include the tracks of moving fishs or scallops or the results analyzing the behavior of such tracks.

 ViViA is provided as part of [Kitware's](http://www.kitware.com) [KWIVER Toolkit](http://www.kwiver.org).